 The entrance to Garbage City near the Mokattam mountains

 Al Abageyah in Cairo is a candidate to be the most bizarre place on the planet.
 It is truly unparalleled.
-We experience this on Friday morning, a day dedicated to surrealism.
+You will see it for yourself Friday morning, a day dedicated to surrealism.

 Around 140,000 people live there and they make a living by sorting the bulky waste of the city’s 10-15 million people.
 All waste ends up here: plastic, bottles, paper, furniture, food scraps, car tires…

-A huge amount of traffic goes in and out of the city, where a faint smell of decay constantly lingers.
-Walking around here gives you the feeling of being in the middle of a Federico Fellini film.
+A huge amount of traffic goes in and out of this city, where a faint smell of decay constantly lingers.
+Walking around here gives you the feeling of being inside of a Federico Fellini film.
 The only problem: the residents really don’t like visitors.

 But we have made contact with one of the district’s administrators.
 It will be a guided tour that is a bit out of the ordinary.
 The district also has small shops that transform screws, nuts, plastic and fabrics into the occasional very original trinket.
-Bring some Egyptian pounds if you are charmed.
+Bring some Egyptian pounds if you are charmed to a purchase.

 We now move out of the Fellini film and directly into another scene created by another surrealist.